Why Do I Feel Emotionally Numb?

 In order for us to heal, we have to work through our feelings and re-frame our experiences.
 This is best done with the supervision of a mental health professional that can guide the process.
 There is a tidal wave of memories and emotions that is currently being held back by our emotional numbness, and it is best to deal with it one trickle at a time.

 The process is not easy, and may require us to experience moments of pain, frustration, and great sadness.
 At the same time, we are starting from ground zero to rebuild our sense of identity and feelings of self-worth.
-The Emotional Survival Handbook contains step-by-step instructions that aid us in the process.

 Chronic stress develops emotional numbness over time.
 We become calloused from the daily grind of life, and end up loosing our emotional sensitivity.
 We become hardened toward our colleagues and treat them with disdain when they come to us with requests.
 We turn a cold shoulder to friends and family when their only hope is to receive our love and affection.